kubero-dev/kubero/README.md

 ## Features ([DEMO](https://demo.kubero.dev))
 - Create unlimited CI/CD pipelines with up to 4 separate **staging environments** for all your applications
-- Automatically build, start, and cleanup **review-apps** after opening/closing a pull request
+- Automatically build, start, and cleanup **review-apps** after opening/closing a pull request (GitOps)
 - Automatic **redeployment** of the app based on a push to a branch or tag
 - Create scheduled tasks as **cronjobs**
 - Deploy well known apps with **templates** [(WordPress, Grafana, ...)](https://www.kubero.dev/templates)